Skip to main content

 Reference: Office of the Under Secretary of Defense for Policy (OUSD) (2023, January 25).
 DOD DIRECTIVE 3000.09, Autonomy in Weapon Systems.
 Retrieved from https://www.esd.whs.mil/DD/.

 The DoD’s need to connect data across multiple networks, devices, software systems, and organizational boundaries requires a cybersecurity architecture.
-This architecture precludes default trust of any actor, system, network, or service operating outside or within the security perimeter that uses a data-centric approach to establish continual verification of each user, device, application, and transaction.
+This architecture precludes default trust of any actor, system, network, or service operating outside or within the security perimeter using a data-centric approach to establish continual verification of each user, device, application, and transaction.
 This is especially important when considering the acquisition and implementation of new learning tools and technologies.
 DoD Components are encouraged to consider ZTA data management operations to improve how data is handled by its systems.
 The DoD CIO has a substantial amount of guidance relevant to this Instruction, including ZTA at https://dodcio.defense.gov/Library/ .

 DoD Components shall meet requirements included in DoD Manual 8400.01 (Accessibility of Information and Communications Technology).
 This set of requirements helps ensure new IT systems and instructional content meet or exceed requirements of Section 508 of the Rehabilitation Act of 1973, as amended (29 U.S.C 794d).
 Section 508 requires agencies to ensure that individuals with disabilities have access to and use of information, communication technologies, and data comparable to the access and use afforded to individuals without disabilities.
 Standards and methods for development and testing distributed learning systems for Section 508 compliance are available at Section 508.gov .

-DoD Components shall thoroughly examine revised 508 compliance of any new distributed learning systems and its applications, including authoring tools.
-The revised 508 standards include usage of Web Content Accessibility Guidelines (WCAG) 2.0 and future versions.
+DoD Components shall thoroughly examine revised Section 508 compliance of any new distributed learning systems and its applications, including authoring tools.
+The revised Section 508 standards include usage of Web Content Accessibility Guidelines (WCAG) 2.0 and future versions.
 The Voluntary Product Accessibility Template, commonly referred to as VPAT, is one method for such examination.
-VPAT is a document used to evaluate how accessible an application is according to the revised 508 standards.
+VPAT is a document used to evaluate how accessible an application is according to the revised Section 508 standards.

 The Adobe Flash plug-in was a browser-based technology commonly used to support web-based courseware and content development.
 Adobe ended support for Flash in 2020, and Internet browsers also ceased support for Flash that year.
 As a result, DoD Components: